kristian-green-byu/startup/README.md

 ## React Deliverable
 I took the previous deliverables and converted to work with the React framework with some additions.
-- Bundled using WebPack and Babel as generated from using create-react-app: I bundled my website together with npm create vite@latest
+- Bundled and transpiled: I bundled my website together with Vite, following the example of simon.
 - Multiple functional react components: All webpages now are .jsx files which are hosted on the main index.html page with react.
 - React router: The react router is used to allow a user to change webpages.
 - React hooks: The Leaderboard page has a simple implementation of a react hook that allows users to press a button to increase the total score listed on the website.